Shivaprakash-NP/Leetcode-Manager/Leetcode/Topicwise/Hash_Table/Medium/947_Most_Stones_Removed_with_Same_Row_or_Column/explanation.md

-## LeetCode: Most Stones Removed with Same Row or Column - Detailed Explanation
+## LeetCode: Most Stones Removed with Same Row or Column - Solution Explanation

 **1. Problem Understanding:**

-The problem asks us to find the maximum number of stones we can remove from a given set of stones on a 2D plane such that after removing stones, no two remaining stones share the same row or column.
-Each stone is represented by its coordinates (x, y).
+The problem asks us to find the maximum number of stones we can remove from a grid such that no two remaining stones share the same row or column.
+Each stone is represented by its coordinates (row, column).

 **2. Approach / Intuition:**

-The solution uses Union-Find (Disjoint Set Union) to efficiently determine the number of connected components among the stones.
+The solution employs a Union-Find algorithm to efficiently determine the number of connected components among stones.
 The core idea is to treat each row and each column as a node in a graph.
-A stone at (x, y) creates an edge between row y and column x.
-If two stones share a row or a column, they belong to the same connected component.
-The maximum number of stones we can remove is equal to the total number of stones minus the number of connected components.
-This is because at least one stone must remain in each connected component.
+If two stones share a row or column, their corresponding row and column nodes are connected.
+The number of stones that can be removed is equal to the total number of stones minus the number of connected components.
+By using Union-Find, we efficiently determine the connected components, avoiding redundant checks.

-This approach is chosen because Union-Find is highly efficient in determining connected components in a graph, especially when dealing with a large number of nodes and edges.
-It has a near-linear time complexity for the union and find operations.
+This approach is chosen because Union-Find excels at efficiently managing connectivity in a graph, making it well-suited for this problem's requirements.
+A brute-force approach would be computationally expensive for larger inputs.

 **3. Data Structures and Algorithms:**

 * **Data Structures:**
-    * `par`: An integer array representing the parent node in the Union-Find data structure. `par[i] = i` initially indicates that node `i` is its own parent.
+    * `par`: An integer array representing the parent node in the Union-Find data structure.  `par[i]` stores the parent of node `i`.
-    * `size`: An integer array storing the size of each connected component in the Union-Find data structure.
+    * `size`: An integer array storing the size of each connected component (number of nodes in the subtree rooted at that node).
-    * `HashSet<Integer>`: Used to store the unique connected components found.
+    * `Set<Integer>`:  A HashSet to efficiently store and check for unique connected component representatives.

 * **Algorithms:**
-    * **Union-Find (Disjoint Set Union):**  Used to efficiently manage the connected components.
+    * **Union-Find:**  A disjoint-set data structure used to efficiently track connected components.
-    * **Path Compression:** Used in the `find` function to optimize the search for the root of a connected component.
+    * **Path Compression (in `find` method):** Optimizes Union-Find by flattening the tree structure during the search for a root node.
-    * **Union by Rank (or Size):** Used in the `union` function to balance the tree structure of the connected components, ensuring near-constant time complexity for the find operation.
+    * **Union by Rank (in `union` method):** Optimizes Union-Find by always attaching the smaller tree to the larger one, improving overall efficiency.

 **4. Code Walkthrough:**

 * **Initialization:**
-    * `r` and `c` determine the maximum row and column indices.
+    * `r` and `c` find the maximum row and column indices among the stones.
-    * `par` and `size` arrays are initialized for Union-Find with size `r+c+2` (to accommodate all rows and columns).
-We add 2 to handle potential off-by-one errors.
+    * `par` and `size` arrays are initialized to represent the Union-Find data structure.
+Each node initially forms its own connected component with parent set to itself and size 1.
+The size of the arrays is `r + c + 2` to account for all rows and columns (0-indexed).
+We add 2 to accommodate for potential 0-indexed rows and columns.
-    * Each element in `par` is initially set to itself, indicating that each node is its own component.
-    * Each element in `size` is initially 1, representing the size of a singleton component.

-* **Union Operation:**
+* **Union of Rows and Columns:**
-    * The loop iterates through each stone `s`.
+    * The code iterates through each stone `s`.
-    * `a` represents the row index, and `b` represents the column index plus `r+1`, effectively mapping rows and columns to disjoint ranges within the `par` array.
+    * It maps each stone's row (`s[1]`) and column (`s[0]`) to unique indices in the `par` array.
+The column index is offset by `r + 1` to avoid conflict with row indices.
-    * `union(a, b)` merges the row and column components using Union-Find.
+    * `union(a, b)` connects the row and column nodes for the stone.

 * **Finding Connected Components:**
-    * The `HashSet set` stores the unique root nodes of each connected component.
-    * For each stone, the root nodes of its row and column components (`find(par[a])` and `find(par[b])`) are added to the `set`.
+    * A `HashSet` `set` is used to collect the unique representatives (roots) of connected components.
+For each stone, `find(par[a])` and `find(par[b])` determine the root of its row and column components using path compression.

-* **Result Calculation:**
+* **Calculating Removable Stones:**
-    * The number of removable stones is the total number of stones minus the number of distinct connected components found (the size of the `set`).
+    * The number of removable stones is the total number of stones minus the number of unique connected components found (size of `set`).

-* **`find(int a)`:**
+* **Helper Functions:**
-    * This function finds the root node of the component containing node `a` using path compression for optimization.

-* **`union(int a, int b)`:**
-    * This function performs the union of two components, using union by size (or rank) for efficiency.
+    * `find(a)`: Implements path compression for efficient root finding in Union-Find.
+    * `union(a, b)`: Implements Union-by-Rank for efficient merging of components in Union-Find.

 **5. Time and Space Complexity:**

-* **Time Complexity:** O(Nα(N)), where N is the number of stones, and α(N) is the inverse Ackermann function, which is practically a constant for all realistic input sizes.
-The Union-Find operations (union and find) with path compression and union by size have an amortized time complexity of nearly O(1) per operation.
+* **Time Complexity:** O(Nα(N)), where N is the number of stones, and α(N) is the inverse Ackermann function, which is practically a constant for all realistic inputs.
+The Union-Find operations (find and union) with path compression and union by rank have an amortized time complexity of nearly O(1) per operation.

 * **Space Complexity:** O(R + C), where R is the maximum row index and C is the maximum column index.
-This is the space required for the `par` and `size` arrays.
-The HashSet's space complexity is also bounded by O(R+C).
+This is due to the size of the `par` and `size` arrays, which are proportional to the number of rows and columns.
+The `set` has a space complexity of O(number of connected components), which is at most O(R+C).

-In summary, this solution efficiently solves the problem using Union-Find, achieving a near-linear time complexity, making it suitable for handling a large number of stones.
-The space complexity is also reasonably efficient, depending linearly on the maximum row and column indices.
+In summary, this solution efficiently solves the "Most Stones Removed with Same Row or Column" problem using the Union-Find algorithm with optimizations, providing a time-efficient solution for a potentially large number of stones.